26 of the UK's best oak frame homes — including the UK’s first oak frame Passivhaus and one for just £200k

 They also chose to add a matching oak framed garage alongside their property (left of shot).

-There are various things to know before building an oak frame home, one of which is that decisions on the exterior aesthetics might be dictated by the local planning preferences.
+There are various things to know before building an oak frame home, one of which is that decisions on the exterior aesthetics might be dictated by local planning preferences.

-When building their oak self build, Anthony and Liz Lewis were guided by planning permission towards certain materials for the exterior design, leading to a graceful solution.
+When building their oak self-build, Anthony and Liz Lewis were guided by planning permission towards certain materials for the exterior design, leading to a graceful solution.

-The front of the house provides a traditional brick farm-house appearance, while the rear includes large expanses of bifold doors leading to a contemporary kitchen.
+The front of the house provides a traditional brick farmhouse appearance, while the rear includes large expanses of bi-fold doors leading to a contemporary kitchen.

 Wendy and Steve Hunter bought a plot which already had planning permission for a Border Oak-designed dwelling from the company themselves.